On 2026 April 13 the IAU Working Group for Small Bodies Nomenclature (WGSBN) published a list of new, officially named minor planets (asteroids).

 "Leilani is a Hawaiian name meaning “heavenly necklace of flowers” or “royal child of heaven.”
 It is also the name of a community in the Puna district of the Island of Hawaiʻi that suffered extensive destruction during the 2018 Kīlauea eruption.
 This naming honors the resilience of the residents displaced by the natural disaster."
 [Ref: WGSBN Bull.
 6, #6, 14]

-The raw data for this web page is from the IAU: WG Small Bodies Nomenclature WGSBN (WG Small Bodies Nomenclature) webpage coding and formatting of this was done with the aid of Chatgpt under the guidance and supervision of the webmaster.
+The raw data for this web page is from the IAU Working Group for Small Bodies Nomenclature (WGSBN); coding and formatting of this page was done with the aid of ChatGPT under the guidance and supervision of the webmaster.